Bonf6059/ISA-RandomPatches/README.md

 # Old updates

+13/03/2026
+- Removed fuel requirements from the mod "Camping Tents"
+- Changed materials required to build luggages from the mod "Camping Tents", they accept any fabric not just cloth

 03/03/2026
 - Pyrinth braziers are bright enough to grow plants
 - Reduced level to make anima dolls in epochs-golems